 - Adoptive parents as a group report positive experiences with open adoptions and high levels of comfort with contact.
 For them, greater openness is linked with reduced fear of and greater empathy toward birth parents, more open communication with their children about adoption, and other benefits in their relationships with their adopted children (Berry, et al., 1998; Grotevant & McRoy, 1998; Grotevant, Perry, & McRoy, 2005; Grotevant, et al., 1994; Siegel, 2008).

-Many people at the beginning of their adoption journey have never heard of or considered open adoption, and thus are often wary.
-It is very important that both adoptive parents and expectant parents become educated on open adoption and their options for creating an ongoing relationship that will work for all parties in the best interest of the child.
-Creating a Family has many resources to help you learn more about Open Adoption.
-A few resources we think you will find particularly helpful are:
+Many people at the beginning of their adoption journey have never heard of or considered open adoption and thus are often wary.
+It is very important that both adoptive and expectant parents become educated on open adoption and their options for creating an ongoing relationship that will work for all parties in the child’s best interest.